kristianmandrup/polymer-mat-slideshow/README.md

 mat-slideshow
 =============

-An element providing a starting point for your own reusable Polymer elements.
+Polymer material slideshow using [materialize](http://materializecss.com/media.html) media slideshow component under the hood.

-`bower install mat-slideshow`
+`bower install polymer-mat-slideshow`

 It can be used something like this: